metal3-io/metal3-docs/docs/user-guide/src/ipam/ipam_installation.md

 ## Deploying controllers

-CAPI and IPAM controllers need to be deployed at the begining.
+CAPI and IPAM controllers need to be deployed at the beginning.
 The IPAM controller has a dependency on Cluster API *Cluster* objects.
 CAPI CRDs and controllers must be deployed and the cluster objects should exist for successful deployments.

 ## Deployment